ACDguide/Governance/Governance/retire/retire-principles.md

 - the data is not used by our community anymore
 - we need to prioritise how we are using our storage

-In any case we must proceed carefully and make sure we have considered all the implications of doing so.
+In any case we must proceed carefully and make sure we have considered all the implications of removing the data.
 As we mentioned in the introduction the most important factor is if the data is published.

 ## DOI persistence requirements